Gabriel38g/3D-Ball-Blocker-game-with-vpython-and-Arduino/README.md

 It also requires that Python3 and vpython are installed on your computer.
 The python code must be changed to the port of your Arduino (e.g COM1 or ACMO, etc)

+A demonstration of this code is here on my YouTube channel: https://youtu.be/ssaVfeHOa-U